 Returning to the ward

 Firstly, patients will meet the BAAPS/BAPRAS surgeon during their free mummy makeover consultation.
-This meeting usually lasts anywhere from 15 minutes to one hour.
-During this time the surgeon will discuss the procedures the patient has chosen, the personal goals for the surgery and the risks involved.
+This meeting usually lasts anywhere from 15 minutes to an hour.
+During this time, the surgeon will discuss the procedures the patient has chosen, the personal goals for the surgery and the risks involved.
 They may examine the treatment areas and ask for permission to take some before and after pictures.
 The surgeon will also be hoping to find out more information about the patient and may ask questions about: